LucasJMO/E6Plus/classes/Paladin.md

 **Detect Evil**(Sp): At will, a Paladin can use detect evil, as the spell.

-**Smite Evil**(Su): Once per day, a Paladin may attempt to smite evil with one normal melee attack.
+**Smite**(Su): Once per day per class level, a Paladin may attempt to smite evil with one normal melee attack.
 She adds her Charisma bonus (if any) to her attack roll and deals 1 extra point of damage per Paladin level.
-If the Paladin accidentally smites a creature that is not evil, the smite has no effect, but the ability is still used up for that day.

-At 5th level the Paladin may smite evil one additional time per day.

 **Divine Grace**(Su): A 2nd level Paladin gains a bonus equal to her charisma bonus on all saving throws.

 **Healing Word**(Su): A 2nd level Paladin can invoke divine energy to heal herself or others.
 Each day she can heal a total number of hit points of damage equal to Paladin level*5.
 A Paladin may heal up to 1d4 one use of healing word.
 Using healing word is a swift action and can target any ally within 60 ft.

 **Harm Undead**(Su): A 2nd level Paladin may draw from the same pool as healing word in order to harm undead creatures.
 Using harm undead requires a successful melee touch attack (this does not provoke an attack of opportunity).
-After successfully touching the undead creature, the Paladin decides how many points to use from his daily allotment.
+After successfully touching the undead creature, the Paladin may deal up to 1d6 per class level.
 An opponent subjected to this attack can make a Will save (DC 10 + 1/2 Paladin level + charisma modifier) to halve the damage dealt.

 **Aura of Courage**(Su): A 3rd level Paladin is immune to fear (magical or otherwise).
 Each ally within 10 feet of her gains a +4 morale bonus on saving throws against fear effects.
 This ability functions while the Paladin is conscious, but not if she is unconscious or dead.